cpfaff/rbefdata_paper/paper/rbefdata.md

 and the related data is open access (Lang et al. 2013).
 Thus the script shown here is fully reproducible.

+----- This here needs integration into paragraph above

 The `rbefdata` package (GitHub: https://github.com/befdata/befdata) is a companion to the open source data management platform `BEFdata`.
 The latest